 Purdue Musical Organizations consists of the Community Choir, Heart and Soul, Purdue Bells, Varsity Glee Club, Purduettes, University Choir and a variety of other specialty ensembles.
 PMO is housed in Bailey Hall.

-The Division of Music offers all academic based music programs for the University.
-The Division of Music offers a 15-credit minor, 21-credit Certificate in Music Technology and a BA in Music with two concentrations: General Music Studies and Music Technology.
+The Department of Music offers all academic based music programs for the University.
+The Department of Music offers a 15-credit minor, 21-credit Certificate in Music Technology and a BA in Music with two concentrations: General Music Studies and Music Technology.
 There are plans for concentrations in music theory, composition and jazz studies in the near future.
-The Division of Music is housed in Pao Hall.
+The Department of Music is housed in Pao Hall.

 It is important to understand that these three departments or divisions are in large measure independent of each other.
 They frequently work together to accomplish important goals and events and to share faculty and resources.